 Conclusion

-So, through this article, we learned about VoIP advantages and disadvantages.
-The bottom line is this: you should look into VoIP at some point, as there are advantages of using VoIP.
+The top VoIP advantages are reduced costs, better scalability, and enhanced security.
+However, latency can affect call quality and it requires a reliable internet connection.
+The bottom line is this: you should look into VoIP at some point, as there are more advantages to using VoIP.
 It is way more flexible compared to business and can enable you to save money in the long run.
 Is its switch entirely an easy one?
 Well, not exactly—but it’s ultimately an option worth considering for your business.

 FAQs